 As the Autumn approaches the Park’s section of the River Great Ouse gets a clean at River Rinse, two sessions where volunteers from local group Stowe Sub Aqua Group, the Town Council and locals gather together clear up litter that has gathered in the river or riverbank and clear it away to help keep the river clean and healthy.

-If you’re interested in volunteer opportunities around our Parks, then please see our Parks page for more information.
+If you’re interested in volunteer opportunities around our Parks, then please see our volunteering pages.

 Facilities and Accessibility